 In terms of predecessors, grains and corn are the best for sunflower.
 Potatoes and sugar beets are suitable as predecessors only in cases where organic fertilizers were not used, the soil structure is not severely destroyed during harvesting, and the soil is not very dry.

-Use EOS Crop Monitoring to help meet the requirements of sunflower plants while growing.
+Use EOSDA Crop Monitoring to help meet the requirements of sunflower plants while growing.

 Here are the main stages of the sunflower growth cycle.